abstractoperators/concrete/benchmarks/README.md

   --output_dir ./outputs
 ```

-dataset_name_or_path refers to either a huggingface [dataset](https://huggingface.co/princeton-nlp), or a local path to a datset (local takes precedence).
+dataset_name_or_path refers to either a huggingface [dataset](https://huggingface.co/princeton-nlp), or a local path to a dataset (local takes precedence).
 Dataset requires prompt `text` column that evaluation does not require.
 Precurated `_oracle` and `_bm25` datasets provide these, but you can also make them yourself.
 model_name_or_path dictates what model is used for inference.
 Refer to `__main__.main` to see how this arg routes to inference methods.
 output_dir is where the predictions will be saved.
-It will automatically saved as `model__dataset__test.jsonl`
+It will automatically saved as `model__dataset__test.jsonl`.
+> output_dir will not be created if it does not exist.

-Lines Changed: +2, -1
+Lines Changed: +7, -7
-Last Updated: 2024-12-06 18:02:39 UTC
+Last Updated: 2024-12-09 16:42:16 UTC